China's "twin sessions" open as Xi Jinping seeks more power | Chinaworker.info

 Hong Kong

 The twin sessions will endorse a new political system for Hong Kong, which will mark the final nail in the coffin for the city’s limited parliamentary democracy or more accurately ‘semi-democracy’.
 Hardened authoritarian rule is the CCP plan for the city’s future.
-The jailing this week under Xi’s National Security Law of over 40 pro-democracy politicians pending trial for “subversion” at a later unspecified date was clearly staged for the benefit of the NPC and CPPCC meetings in Beijing.
-Chaotic and brutal court scenes in Hong Kong – with several defendants fainting from exhaustion as the proceedings ran through the night – are designed to show the power of Xi’s regime, its defiance of US and Western “meddling”, and to send a warning to all who would challenge Xi, whether workers in China trying to organise for basic rights, or Xi’s factional rivals in the CCP who are growing uneasy over the direction the state has taken.
+The jailing this week under Xi’s National Security Law of over 40 pro-democracy politicians pending trial for “subversion” in May was clearly staged for the benefit of the NPC and CPPCC meetings in Beijing.
+Chaotic and brutal court scenes in Hong Kong – with several defendants fainting from exhaustion as the proceedings took four days without a break – are designed to show the power of Xi’s regime, its defiance of US and Western “meddling”, and to send a warning to all who would challenge Xi.
+This applies to workers in China trying to organise for basic rights and Xi’s factional rivals in the CCP who are growing uneasy over the direction the state has taken.

 Read more ➳ Hong Kong national security law – Xi Jinping’s “nuclear option”